ftaylor1960/Ode_To_Food/OdeToFood/OdeToFood/ReadMe.txt

 Note that in Greeter, there is an instantiator which takes (IConfiguration configuration) as a parameter.
 This is the instantiator that will be used in the above examples.
 You don't have to specify that parameter in the service registry because DotNetCore can inject it by default.

+Note that services should always be accessed through interfaces.

+Another example is /Services/IRestaurantData and /Startup/InMemoryRestaurantData.
+Startup8 and
+HomeController6 and Example3.cshtml contain examples using it.

 Middleware
 ----------